rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

     Such changes might be made based on users' feedback about what metadata propagation rules are most convenient in practice.

+The general design rules for propagation of table metadata is as follows:
+* for all operations that take a single data frame like object and return a data frame like object table level metadata is preserved;
+* for all operations that take more than one data frame like object and return a data frame like object (e.g. `hcat` or joins) table level metadata is preserved from all tables with the exception that if two or more tables define the same metadata then it is silently dropped.

-The general design rules for propagation of table and column level metadata are as follows:
+The general design rules for propagation of column metadata is as follows:
-* if some object (data frame or column) is mutated in-place its metadata is not changed.
-* preferably (this is not guaranteed in all cases as sometimes it might be hard to detect that this condition is met) if some object is moved as a whole (either by coping or by aliasing) then its metadata is propagated.
-* in all other cases if a new object is allocated from an existing object and this transformation is not a copy or aliasing then metadata is dropped.
+* if the column values are not changed in the operation and column name is not changed then column metadata is retained;

-The rationale behind these rules is that metadata can be arbitrary information about the object and any change of the object that the metadata is attached to might invalidate it.
+* when renaming columns using `rename!` and `rename` column metadata is retained (it is considered to be attached to column value).
+* when column values are subsetted or repeated (like in `getindex`, `filter`, `subset`, or joins) then column metadata is retained.

-The concrete rules described below are derived from the general principles explained above by DataFrames.jl.
+The concrete functions listed below follow these general principles.

-TODO: the list above is not finished yet, but show the intention
+TODO: the list below is not finished do not read it yet

 ### Operations that preserve table-level metadata